NathalieH392/Blockchain_IoT_HHZ/README.md

 In case you want to contact us, use the following mail address: info@hhz.de.

-Cheers, your MileChain (invented name) Team.
+Cheers, your MileChain Team.

+All names are invented, except for the Herman Hollerith Center (HHZ).